Special routes of U.S. Route 65: Western Grove business route

 U.S. Highway 65 Business (US 65B) is a 1.19 mi business route of U.S. Route 65 in Newton County, Arkansas.
-The route's northern terminus is at US 65 in north Western Grove.
+The route's northern terminus is at US 65 in northern Western Grove.
 It runs south through downtown Western Grove, passing the post office and Western Grove High School.
 South of the high school, US 65B runs south to terminate at US 65 and Arkansas Highway 123.